We take a closer look at the small buds that pack a mighty punch.

 I’m not a fish eater – what should I make?

 You’re in luck because you don’t need to stick to fish.
-If a rich dish needs a little something to balance it out, capers work an absolute treat.
-The acidic tang cuts through cream and buttery sauces, leaving you with a perfectly balanced dish.
+If a rich dish, like a roast leg of lamb, needs a little something to balance it out, capers work an absolute treat.
+The acidic tang cuts through cream and buttery sauces, like in this smoked sausage pasta, leaving you with a perfectly balanced dish.
 Even just mixing capers with pasta and garlic butter makes a delicious lunch (add a squeeze of lemon right at the end).

-They also go brilliantly with chicken (try these white pepper grilled chicken breasts), and perhaps surprisingly, lamb and pork.
-You could also add them to this tapenade for grilled lamb; mix them into a salsa verde with new potatoes; or mince them into a dressing for panzanella.
+They also go brilliantly with chicken (try these white pepper grilled chicken breasts) and pork.
+You could also add them to this tapenade for grilled lamb; mix them into a salsa verde with new potatoes; or mince them into a dressing for panzanella or this potato salad with crispy Parma Ham.

 Be the first to comment